Skip to content

 Dashed blue lines visually indicate the relationships between the Sales Table and the conversion_rate metric.
 The lines highlight which dimensions and measures from the Sales Table are used to calculate the conversion_rate metric.

-Similarly, QTD Revenue Metrics leverage fields from multiple logical tables—Sales, Product, and Account—to offer a rich, multi-dimensional view of performance.
+Similarly, QTD Revenue Metrics leverage fields from multiple logical tables— Sales, Product, and Account —to offer a rich, multi-dimensional view of performance.
 Using join paths in the manifest file ensures that fields are correctly referenced, maintaining clarity and consistency across the data model.

 DPH

 In this example, there are two user groups: nonproof_analyst and default.
-Both groups can access all API scopes, including meta, data, graphql, jobs, and source.
+Both groups can access all API scopes, including meta, data, graphql, and source.

 • The nonproof_analyst group includes a user identified by the tag users:id:kanakgupta.